soorajsunil/Piecewise-Battery-OCV/README.md

-# Piecewise Linear Approximation of Battery OCV-SOC Curve
+# Piecewise Linear Approximation of Battery Open-Circuit Voltage Characteristics Using Dynamic Programming
 This demo loads C/32 pseudo-OCV data collected from two commercial Lithium-ion cells (chemistry: NMC and LFP).
 It implements a dynamic programming approach to reduce (or nonuniformly downsample) the $N$-dimensional (pseudo) OCV-SOC data to $M$-dimensional OCV-SOC breakpoints, where $M < N$.